davidvonthenen/graph-rag-guide/OSS_Community_Benchmarks.md

 - **Initial Promotion (Long-Term to Short-Term Cold)**: The initial data promotion is approximately 9 times slower due to overhead from copying and indexing data.
 This cost is incurred only once per data promotion.
 - **Short-Term Warm Access**: Subsequent queries leveraging cached data achieve approximately a 3.44 times improvement in speed over direct long-term memory access, showcasing significant performance gains from caching.
-- **Short-Term Cache Efficiency**: Queries on warmed caches demonstrate approximately a 32.87 times improvement over cold queries, underlining the substantial performance boost once the data resides in high-speed storage.
+- **Short-Term Cache Efficiency**: Queries on warmed caches demonstrate approximately a 32.87 times improvement over cold queries, underscoring the substantial performance boost that occurs when the data resides in high-speed storage.

 ## Business Impact

 Implementing Graph-based RAG provides critical strategic advantages:

-- **Enhanced Operational Efficiency**: Significantly reduced latency for frequent data retrieval operations, particularly beneficial when employing high-performance caching solutions like NetApp FlexCache.
+- **Enhanced Operational Efficiency**: Significantly reduced latency for frequent data retrieval operations, particularly beneficial when employing high-performance caching solutions, such as NetApp FlexCache.
 - **Improved Governance and Compliance**: The inherent transparency and traceability facilitate audit processes and regulatory compliance.
 - **Scalability and Resilience**: Enterprises benefit from advanced replication and disaster recovery features provided by technologies such as NetApp SnapMirror, ensuring robust performance across multiple sites.